-If he has no citizen as a companion, and no other mode of visiting the fortification, he should turn down St. Louis street, and at the Military offices, request from the Adjutant General a card of admission to walk round the interior of the Citadel.
-Having gone back and entered the grand western gate, where he leaves his ticket with the guard, passing the Engineer offices and the barracks of the Staff Corps, and having examined the edifice, he will first proceed round the course of the Citadel to the Flag Staff and Telegraph, thence southerly by the parapet bordering on the river past the Officers barracks to the machinery at the head of the Rail-way or Inclined Plane, which is 500 feet long; extending from the River below to the Cape, where its perpendicular elevation is 345 feet.
-This Rail-way is used by the Government alone, to convey stones and other articles of weight, for the erection of the new Fortress.
+If he has no citizen as a companion, and no other mede of visiting the fortification, he should turn up St. Ursule to St. Louis street, and at the Military offices, request from the Adjutant General a card of admission to walk round the interior of the Citadel.
+Having entered the grand western gate, where he leaves his ticket with the Soldier on guard, and having examined the edifice, he will first proceed round the course of the Citadel to the Flag Staff and Telegraph, thence southerly by the parapet bordering on the river to the machinery at the head of the Rail-way, or Inclined Plane, which is 500 feet long; extending from the wharf to the Cape, where its perpendicular elevation is 345 feet above the stream.
+This Rail-way is used by the Government alone, to convey stones and other articles of great weight and bulk, for the erection of the new Fortress.

-Having surveyed from the highest point the majestic scene, affording ever diversified aspect of hill and dale-land and water-barren and rugged mountainous heights, and a country rich in the productions of agriculture, and all the encircling exhibition of human activity and commercial enterprise, which are presented when the atm the retu it, c larg site atel He and nor diffe St.
+Having surveyed from the highest point the majestic scene, in every diversified aspect of hill and dale-land and water-barren and rugged mountainous heights, and a champaign opulent in the productions of agriculture, and all the encircling exhibition of human activity and commercial enterprise, which are presented unto him when the atmosphere is unclouded-the visitor will follow the course of the wall on his left hand, until he returns to the same gate, and pursue his walk by it, over St. Louis Gate along the Esplanade, until he arrives opposite the Church of the Congreganistes, immediately below which is the National School House.